Exact Logit-Based Product Design: Model

 \subsection{Problem definition}

 We assume that there are $n$ binary attributes.
 We assume the product design is described by a binary vector $\ab = (a_1, \dots, a_n)$, where $a_i$ denotes the presence of attribute $i$.
-While we formulate the problem in terms of binary attributes, we note that this is without loss of generality, as we can formulate an attribute with $M$ levels into $M-1$ binary attributes.
 We let $\Acal \subseteq \{0,1\}^n$ denote the set of feasible attribute vectors.
+While we formulate the problem in terms of binary attributes, we note that this is without loss of generality, as one can represent an attribute with $M$ levels using $M-1$ binary attributes, and one can specify $\Acal$ to include a constraint that requires at most one of the new $M-1$ binary attributes to be selected.

 We assume that there are $K$ different segments or \emph{customer types}.
 Each customer type is associated with a nonnegative weight $\lambda_k$, which is the fraction of customers who belong to that type/segment, or alternatively the probability that a customer belongs to that type/segment; note that we always have that $\sum_{k=1}^K \lambda_k = 1$.
 Each customer type is also associated with a partworth vector $\betab_k = (\beta_{k,1}, \dots, \beta_{k,n}) \in \mathbb{R}^n$, where $\beta_{k,i}$ is the partworth of attribute $i$.
 In addition, we let $\beta_{k,0} \in \mathbb{R}$ denote the constant part of the customer's utility.
 Given a candidate design $\ab \in \Acal$, the customer's utility for the product is given by